srijken/web-www-v2/content/contribute/partners/_index.en.md

 intro: Share and pursue your passion for cybersecurity with like-minded people while helping to create a safer digital world
 sponsordeck: https://divd.nl
-partnerstitle: Our Partners
+partnerstitle: Our partners
 partnersintro: We would be nothing with our partners (we like to call them friends) and therefore we truly appreciate them.
-Let us know if you want to become a DIVD partner
+Let us know if you want to become a DIVD partner.
 partnerquote:
   name: Dave Maasland
   website: https://www.eset.com/nl/